mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 !!! question "How can you paint the background of certain editor cells with a different color based on analysis of the model?"

-    - with a conditional editor
+    - with the help of a conditional editor
     - by using the class `NodeHighlightManager`:

     ```java